dogweather/forkful/content/en/go/files-and-io/writing-a-text-file.md

   \ into a new or existing text file.
 Programmers do this to persist data, such as\u2026"
 lastmod: '2024-03-13T22:44:59.647554-06:00'
 model: gpt-4-0125-preview
-summary: "Writing a text file in Go involves creating and writing strings of data\
-  \ into a new or existing text file.
-Programmers do this to persist data, such as\u2026"
+summary: Writing a text file in Go involves creating and writing strings of data into a new or existing text file.
 title: Writing a text file
 weight: 24
 ---